AriFordsham/GHCWiki/dependent-haskell/phase2.md

 ```

 So at least some bindings for Given equalities must generate a real binding; we cannot use coercion holes for them.
-To have heterogeneous givens but homogeneous `~#`, this will have to change. **SLPJ: I did not understand that last sentence**.
 We thus need a dual of `TcEvDest`:

 ```
 dataCtEvidence=CtGiven-- Truly given, not depending on subgoals{ ctev_pred ::TcPredType, ctev_evar ::TcEvSource<------NEW!WasEvVar!, ctev_loc  ::CtLoc}|CtWanted-- Wanted goal{ ctev_pred ::TcPredType, ctev_dest ::TcEvDest, ctev_nosh ::ShadowInfo, ctev_loc  ::CtLoc}dataTcEvSource=EvVarSourceEvVar|CoercionSourceCoercion